Melody-Lisa/Folded-Fairy/testing.md

 > * As a first time visitor, I want to be able to easily navigate the site to access content without having to use the back button at any time.

 The site has a clear and easy to follow nav bar that stays at the top of each page and indicates which page you are currently on.
-There are also buttons on the gallery page that encourage the visitor to continue to the contact page.
+There are also buttons and an alert on the gallery page that encourage the visitor to continue to the contact page.

 > * As a first time visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.